lucasvegi/Elixir-Refactorings/README.md

   ```

   This example is based on an original code refactored by ByeongUk Choi.
 Source: [link](https://github.com/phoenixframework/phoenix_live_view/pull/1958)

+* __Side-conditions:__
+  * The pattern checked in the last clause of the `with` statement must be lexically identical to the value returned in the body of the `with`.
+Additionally, the body of the `with` should contain only the value to be returned.

 [▲ back to Index](#table-of-contents)
 ___